 What is it that makes us happy?
 It could be a million different things.
 There's no single answer.
 So much of it is in our mindset though.
 And, happiness seems to come easier to some people than others.
 But let's try and narrow down what happiness really is and what it stems from.
 So, if you could only answer with a single word, what's your one word definition of happiness?

 A One Word Definition Of Happiness

-Progress comes to mind.
-Not the words money, health, success or even family, just the word progress.
+Progress comes to my mind.
+Not the words money, health, success or even family.
+Just the word progress.
 You can have a wonderful loving family, but what if you have poor health?
 Are you still happy?
 The cancer patient who successfully conquers his disease is probably happier than any healthy person will ever be, at least for that moment in time.
 That's progress.

-Another example is work.
+Another example of a one word definition of happiness is work.
 The guy in the mail room who gets promoted to the front lines that week is happier than the woman who's been head of the office for the last 10 years.
 For the next 10 years, I'll take the junior guy's work happiness over the established woman's work happiness any day.

 So what do we do once we hit a wall?
 In Randy Pausch's Last Lecture, he says,

 “Brick walls are there for a reason.
 The brick walls are not there to keep us out.
 The brick walls are there to show how badly we want something.
 Because the brick walls are there to stop the people who don’t want something badly enough.
 They are there to keep out the other people.”

 I'm determined to scale that damn brick wall and find out what's on the other side.
 Are you?